MZiaAfzal71/Average_Weighted_Path_Vector/README.md

 * Can be run efficiently on CPU-only systems without any issue.

-* GPU is required only for neural-network–based models.
+* GPU can be used only for neural-network–based models.

 ## 🔗 Data Availability (OSF)